bhu1deo/Attention-in-Computer-Vision-/README.md

 The Last two architectures are not exact, and only single Blocks in the ResNet architecture are altered to speed up the training, hence the compromise.

-These codes are just a proof of the concept and do not represent actual efficient implementations.
+These codes are just a proof of the concept.